General Overview and Specs

 Q : [Ethernet Cameras] PrimeX series, or SlimX 13, cameras dropping 2D frames.

-To narrow down the issue, you would want to disable the real-time reconstruction and check if the frames are still dropping.
-If it stops, the problem is associated with either software configurations or CPU processing.
-If it continues to drop, then the problem could be narrowed down to the network configuration, which may be resolved by doing the following:
+To narrow down the issue, disable the real-time reconstruction in the Properties pane for that camera and check if the frames are still dropping.
+If it stops, the problem is associated with either the software configuration or CPU processing.
+If frames continue to drop, then the problem could be narrowed down to the network configuration, which may be resolved by doing the following:

-• Disable any firewall or anti-virus software on the host PC.
-Often, these software interferes with the camera network and cause frame drops.
+• Disable any firewall or anti-virus software on the host PC, which can interfere with the camera network and cause frame drops.

-• Use a dedicated network interface controller (NIC) card for uplinking the camera system to the host PC.
-Ethernet adapters on common motherboards are not well suited for receiving camera data.
+• Use a dedicated network interface controller (NIC) card to uplink the camera system to the host PC.
+Ethernet adapters on common motherboards are ill-suited for receiving camera data.

-• If you have an eSync in the system, connect it to the aggregator switch.
-It will provide more stable synchronization between the cameras.
+• If you have an eSync in the system, connect it to the aggregator switch, where it will provide more stable synchronization between the cameras.

 Q : [Ethernet cameras] Cameras not detected at all.